kalkuteminal/Animation-DNA/03-Tools.md

 ![](https://lh3.googleusercontent.com/-_Lm1C3ipF-U/VyNZ01v-GZI/AAAAAAAAFgs/J2eV2PqQaYYo-Eo4V6IHNrmLUiVdmavPQCCo/s300/DNA_attrManager_01.jpg)

-#### Shot Assembler
-**SHA** button on DNA shelf.
-Creates animation and render scenes for each shot based on information about shots and assets in FTrack, check rendering and animation scenes: if they contains all necessary assets and does this asset has proper versions, update asset versions and add missing assets, add assets, props or environment to opened scene by asset code.
-Creating animation scene include: save scene to proper place with proper name, setup frame range, reference RIGs of all necessary assets, create and setup camera.
-Creating render scene include: save scene to proper place with proper name, setup frame range, reference GEO of all necessary assets, create FUR nodes and importing all necessary material library’s(individual library for each character and proper SET for environment and assets.)
 #### Asset Manager
 **ASM** button on DNA shelf.
 Modelling tool which allow to setup each asset according to pipeline requirements.
 Create and set custom MtoA attributes.
 Add and modify render data — textures and material names.
 Check if asset is prepared correctly.
 Organize geometry to proper hierarchy.
 Convert geometry asset to standin asset.